Biography

 Honors and Distinctions

-2017 — Fulbright Specialist Award
+• 2017 - Fulbright Specialist Award

-2016 — GE Healthy Cities Leadership Academy
+• 2016 - GE Healthy Cities Leadership Academy Participant

-American Academy of Nursing — Fellow
+• Fellow, American Academy of Nursing

-National League for Nursing’s Academy of Nursing Education — Fellow
+• Fellow, National League for Nursing’s Academy of Nursing Education

-Vietnam Nurses Association — Lifetime Membership
+• Lifetime Member, Vietnam Nurses Association

 Professional Organizations